Smart People? Dumb Movie.

 Smart People would be a lot smarter if it wasn’t composed of bits and pieces of other films.
 Lawrence, James and Vanessa are right out of the far superior The Squid and the Whale, Lawrence and Chuck are nothing more than a dramatic Odd Couple and Dr. Hartigan is Katie Holmes sleeping with her childhood crush (ewwwwwwwwww – that one’s real life!).
 Been there, done that with the haughty intellectual academic and his inability to deal with his family.
 The story ends up being ridiculously predictable; there isn’t a single development that isn’t telegraphed both within the story and from the viewer’s own memory.

 The actors all try and they don’t really fail.
 Quaid maintains his slumped, slightly off center shamble throughout – a postural picture of a miserable man.
 Page does justice to the stereotype that is Vanessa.
 Precocious because she has no choice, a miniature housewife trying to make a home for her widowed father, Vanessa is a desperately unhappy little girl who has no idea how to be anyone other than her father’s daughter.
 Her fussy wardrobe and clipped but always slightly questioning affirmation of everything her father says makes us feel for her once in a while.
 Most of the time we would like to send her to her room or ground her for life.
-Page makes the most of her opportunity to be a brat.
+Page makes the most of the opportunity to be a brat.

 Hayden Church does what he does best – and acts like a goofy, immature man-child.
 He shows a surprising depth and subtlety as the film progresses that is really one of Smart People’s highlights.
 His nuanced performance is one of the very few things not telgraphed to the audience.
 Unlike her castmates, Sarah Jessica Parker is awful.
 She lacks chemistry with Quaid, is not believable either as a lover of literature or as a physician and most if not all of her actions make little sense except in Recycled Movie Plot Land.
 Where the others are dragged down by bad material, she makes bad material worse with an unconvincing delivery.